Highlights in the Life of Howard W. Hunter

 “My greatest strength through these past months has been my abiding testimony that this is the work of God and not of men.
 Jesus Christ is the head of this church.
 He leads it in word and deed.
 I am honored beyond expression to be called for a season to be an instrument in his hands to preside over his church.
 But without the knowledge that Christ is the head of the Church, neither I nor any other man could bear the weight of the calling that has come.

 “In assuming this responsibility, I acknowledge God’s miraculous hand in my life.
 He has repeatedly spared my life and restored my strength, has repeatedly brought me back from the edge of eternity, and has allowed me to continue in my mortal ministry for another season.
 I have wondered on occasion why my life has been spared.
-But now I have set that question aside and ask only for the faith and prayers of the members of the Church so we can work together, I laboring with you, to fulfill God’s purposes in this season of our lives” (in Conference Report, Oct.
-1994, 6; or Ensign, Nov.
+But now I have set that question aside and ask only for the faith and prayers of the members of the Church so we can work together, I laboring with you, to fulfill God’s purposes in this season of our lives” (“Exceeding Great and Precious Promises,” Ensign, Nov.
 1994, 7).

 “A majestic tree in the forest has fallen, leaving a place of emptiness.
 A great and quiet strength has departed from our midst.